howisjames/howisjt-com/content/posts/hobby-constructing-sup.md

 *April 20, 2024*

 *Blocking* was the word for this weekend.
 I installed styrofoam blocking for the four foreward anchor plug locations.
-These will provide tie downs for bungee cord to make an "X" for holding gear on the paddleboard's deck.
+These will provide tie downs for a bungee cord to make an "X" for holding gear on the paddleboard's deck.
 For the fin box blocking I used strips of paulownia glued together with thickened epoxy.
 This will provide sturdy reinforcement for installing the plastic fin box on the bottom after routing out a void - which will also remove much of the weight of the wood.
 Lastly, I bonded some scraps of pine to the center spine at the middle of the board for securing the carry handle on the deck.

 ![blocking for fin box](/images/hobby/paddling/sup/2024-04-19_fin-box-1-600px.jpg)